konetahub/EcoTechRevolution/README.md

-# EcoTechRevolution
+# #EcoTechRevolution
-A project focusing on E-waste management and recycling using DIYS.
+A collaborative project focusing on E-waste management and recycling using DIYS.